 It's in everyone's interests that people can turn around their futures after leaving the justice system.
-However, too often, society turns its face away from the justice system, assuming that the passing of a sentence is the end of the story.
-But the story continues, and the passing of a sentence often deepens the rupture between the person who has been sentenced and the society of which they are a part.
-The deeper that rupture, the harder it becomes for that person to turn around their future.
+However, we believe that too often, society turns its face away from the justice system, 'outsourcing' the issues around offending behaviour to prison and probation services and assuming that the passing of a sentence is the end of the story.
+But the story continues, and the passing of a sentence often deepens the rupture between the person who has been sentenced and the society of which they are a part; and the deeper that rupture, the harder it becomes for that person to turn around their future.

 So, we also work to turn around the wider community, encouraging people to turn their faces towards, rather than away from, the justice system and the people sentenced to serve time within it.
-Our advocacy and engagement work has begun to amplify the voices of people who have been through the justice system, helping society to recognise and utilise the strengths of people who have travelled that journey; encouraging people to think about how they might help to lower barriers; and promoting improvements to the systems that exist to help people move on.
+In recent years our advocacy and engagement work has begun to amplify the voices and experiences of people who have been through the justice system locally and elsewhere, helping society to recognise and utilise the strengths of people who have travelled that journey; encouraging individuals and organisations to think about how they might help to lower the barriers that people face; and promoting improvements to the systems that exist to help people move on.

-As well as ensuring that we bring people's lived experiences and insights to bear on our own activities, we have enabled people to have their voices heard in government consultation exercises, raised awareness of the challenges that people face through media coverage of our work, and built a steadily growing audience for our 'lived experience' podcast series.
+As well as ensuring that we bring people's lived experiences and insights to bear on our own organisation and its activities, we have enabled people with lived experience to have their voices heard in government consultation exercises, raised awareness of the challenges that people face through media coverage of our work, and built a steadily growing audience for our 'lived experience' podcast series.
 We plan to continue these advocacy activities, with a determined focus on enabling those with lived experience to make their voices heard.
 When we or others identify issues that need to be addressed, we will raise those with anyone we believe can influence systemic change and reductions in the barriers people encounter.